grandady/Bank-loan/README.md

 ````
+- **Answer**
+-
-- **Answer**The Month-to-Month average interest rate growth stands at 3.47%
+- The Month-to-Month average interest rate growth stands at 3.47%

 ### Debt to Income Rate